brefphp/bref/docs/runtimes/http.md

 This is why applications are deployed with URLs ending with the stage name, for example `https://hc4rcprbe2.execute-api.us-east-1.amazonaws.com/Prod/`.
 See [this StackOverflow question](https://stackoverflow.com/questions/46857335/how-to-remove-stage-from-urls-for-aws-lambda-functions-serverless-framework) for more information.

-If you setup a custom domain for your application on API Gateway this prefix will disappear.
+If you [setup a custom domain for your application](/docs/environment/custom-domains.md) this prefix will disappear.
 If you don't, you need to take this prefix into account in your application routes in your PHP framework.

 ## Routing